-- 1. Video Bitrate: codec bitrate set by the user in the Codec section of the Server tab in the Multicam Configuration window. - 2.
-Fields/Block: numbers of video fields that can be stored in one disk block, taking into account 8 audio tracks, in 1080i. - 3.
-Actual Bandwidth: actual disk/network bandwidth required for the real-time record or real-time playback of one video stream and its associated audio tracks. - 4.
+- 1. Block Size: Size of the disk block in MB.
+It can vary from one codec to the other.
+For a given codec, the most appropriate size will automatically be used. - 2.
+Video Bitrate: codec bitrate set by the user in the Codec section of the Server tab in the Multicam Configuration window. - 3.
+Fields/Block: numbers of video fields that can be stored in one disk block (disk block size specified in the table) taking into account 8 audio tracks, in 1080i. - 4.
+Actual Bandwidth: actual disk/network bandwidth required for the real-time record or real-time playback of one video stream and its associated audio tracks. - 5.
 Max.
-RT Channels: maximum number of video channels (real-time record or real-time playback) that one EVS server can support for a given frame rate and bitrate.
+RT Channels: maximum number of video channels (real-time record or realtime playback) that one EVS server can support for a given frame rate and bitrate.